-These panels show that regardless of the initial geometry, eventually the dominant component of the magnetic field is the one parallel to the stream's elongation, as expected from the re-orientation of the magnetic field lines.
-Aside from this main feature, some differences can be observed between different geometries.
+These panels show that regardless of the initial geometry, eventually the dominant component of the magnetic field is the one parallel to the stream's elongation, as expected from the re-orientation of the magnetic field lines. \footnote{Because of this alignment, magnetic pressure will eventually drive a fast expansion of the stream in all cases.
+In the uniform toroidal configuration the fraction of magnetic field that is initially aligned with the stretching direction $B_{\parallel,\rm i}$ is similar to the linear field case, and accordingly we find no noticeable difference in the time at which magnetic effects become important.
+By contrast, in the case of a tangled field the onset of magnetic pressure support is delayed by a factor of a few.
+This is because the tangled field is inhomogeneous, with its strength decreasing with distance from the stellar center.
+This reduces the average $B_{\parallel,\rm i}$ within a given stream element, causing $t_{\rm mag}$ to increase relative to the linear and the toroidal configurations.} Aside from this main feature, some differences can be observed between different geometries.
 Most notably, in the toroidal and tangled cases there are regions along the stream where the longitudinal component of the magnetic field changes sign.
 These arise from loops in the initial magnetic field structure, which get stretched during the disruption.